HeapsIO/heaps-doc/Hello-HashLink.md

  - ``-cp src`` Tells haxe where to search for your code files
  - ``-lib heaps`` Tells haxe to import the heaps library
+ - ``-lib format`` Tells haxe to import the format library containing Hashlink API for native image conversion (it is recommanded to install the lib with `haxelib git format https://github.com/HaxeFoundation/format`)
  - ``-lib hlsdl`` Tells haxe to import the hlsdl rendering library
  - ``-hl hello.hl`` Tells haxe to compile to hashlink bytecode in the project directory
  - ``-main Main`` Tells haxe that Main.hx is your entry point

 The `-lib hlsdl` tells Heaps to compile with SDL/OpenGL support.
-If you are on Windows you can use `-lib hldx` instead.
+If you are on Windows you can also use `-lib hldx` or `-lib hldx -D dx12`.

 ## Open with VSCode